2onk/UR_Manager/README.md

 OpenSourceCode will be released later on.

-This tool will help you to automate your supportfile/backup process with predefine time intervalls.
+1. This tool will help you to automate your supportfile/backup process with predefined time intervalls.
+NEW: It is now possible to update robots with a .urup file remotely

 - first of all install .msix package
 - please find informations in the .pdf file how to install the certificate and the requirements